UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_bianca.md

 - To transfer data from Bianca, copy/move the files/folders you want in that folder.
 - On Bianca you have full access to your `wharf` and readonly access to other's project users `wharf`s.

-##  Methods
----
--	GUI sftp clients
--	Using standard command line sftp client
-- Transit Server from/to Rackham
--	Mounting the wharf on your local computer

 ## GUI SFTP clients
 ---